Web Forms & Publishing

 - Pause for editing

-- Temporarily suspends new submissions and unlocks the editor.
+- Temporarily suspends new submissions and unlocks the PDF editor.
 A blue banner appears indicating the form is paused.
-When you’re done editing, open the Publish panel and click “Resume” to make the form live again.
+Switch to Web Form mode and click Resume (go live) in the left sidebar to make the form live again.

 Important